-Open System Interconnection (OSI) reference model made by International Organization for Standardization has gotten an International norm and fills in as a guide for networking .
-It likewise portrays and normalizes the correspondence elements of a media transmission or figuring framework regardless of its hidden inward structure and innovation and the OSI gives a standard to various PC frameworks to have the option to speak with one another.
+Open System Interconnection (OSI) reference model made by International Organization for Standardization.
+It has gotten an International norm and fills in as a guide for networking .
+It likewise portrays and normalizes the correspondence elements of a media transmission or figuring framework regardless of its hidden inward structure and innovation.
+And the OSI gives a standard to various PC frameworks to have the option to speak with one another.

 Why OSI Model ?